scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

   --One of the Authors

-To accomplish even relatively simple tasks, one commonly needs to configure “new-to-you” computational tools.
-As you can see in the quote above, even the task of writing this paper required tooling that was not obvious to at least one author!
+As you can see in the quote above, even the “simple” task of compiling this paper required tooling that was not obvious to at least one author!
 Presumably, most *readers* of this paper will have dealt with far more complex demands in the course of instruction, collaboration, or shipping professional software.
 The process of introducing novices to new software is made unnecessarily complex due to the variety of potential end-user environments (e.g., Mac, Windows, \*nix), and even methods that authors might have used to set up Python on their machine (e.g., Anaconda, Canopy, python.org).

-In a university setting, students need to sufficiently reproduce an environment required to run the software a professor has chosen for a course.
-Collaborating researchers need to reproduce each other’s workflows, and those of us who value reproducible research would prefer that *anyone* should be able to run the code used for a set of research results.
+In a university setting, students need to sufficiently reproduce an environment required to run the software for a course.
+Collaborating researchers need to reproduce each other’s workflows, and for reproducible research, *anyone* should be able to run the code used for a set of research results.
-The problem of communicating how to use one’s tools predates computing, and likely even written language!
 Recently, a new crop of tools-for-managing-tools has emerged under the *DevOps* banner – a contraction of software *development* and systems *operation* – with a general philosophy that instead of merely documenting systems operation tasks (configuration, deployment, maintenance, etc.), that developers can and should be scripting these tasks as much as possible.

 In scientific computing (and elsewhere) this complexity was commonly managed via the use of monolithic software – if you were lucky, there’d be a one-click installer along with auto-update.
 More recently, centralized package management has provided curated tools that work well together.
-But as more and more essential functionality is built out across a variety of systems and languages, the value – but also the difficulty – of coordinating multiple tools in a more agile, decentralized fashion continues to increase.
+But as more and more essential functionality is built out across a variety of systems and languages, the value – and also the difficulty – of coordinating multiple tools continues to increase.
 Whether we are producing research results or web services, it is becoming increasingly essential to set up new languages, libraries, databases, and more.

-A simple example common to web development (an increasingly common way to deploy scientific applications) is ensuring that a properly configured database and secure web server is available.
-End users who wish to run the web application may prefer PostgreSQL or MySQL, Apache or Nginx.
-Instructions, then, must be generic to tool-choice – which makes things hard on novice users – or alternatively provide ample detail for all possible choices of tooling – which makes things hard for doing documentation.
+A simple example from web development (an increasingly common way to deploy scientific applications) is ensuring that a properly configured database and secure web server is available.
+General instructions must be generic to factors like operating system – which makes things hard on novice users – or alternatively provide ample detail for all possible choices of tooling – which makes things hard for doing documentation.
 (And unfortunately, it’s common to find instructions that are neither generic nor detailed!)
 A DevOps approach to this problem of configuring a web application might consist of providing brief descriptions of various install paths, along with *scripts* or “recipes” that automate setup of your desired environment.
-This might not be any easier than documenting your tools with prose, but it can be more *enjoyable* and certainly more robustly reproducible – even if your setup instructions are wrong, they will be reproducibly wrong!
+This can be more *enjoyable* and certainly easily and robustly reproducible for end-users – even if your setup instructions are wrong, they will be reproducibly wrong!
 As we’ll describe below, many readers will already have tools and skills to do this, in the form of package management and basic shell scripting.
 In other words, the primary shift that’s required is not one of new tooling, as most developers already have the basic tooling they need.
 Rather, the needed shift is one of *philosophy*.

-That said, consider the specialized tools that have been developed to allow for multiple *Python* environments, including environments that peacefully co-exist on the same computer (e.g., virtualenv, venv, conda, and buildout).
+We recoqnize that excellent tools have been developed to allow for configuring *Python* environments, including environments that peacefully co-exist on the same computer (e.g., pip, virtualenv, venv, conda, and buildout).
 These specialized tools can increase our efficiency and provide ready access to a broader range of options (such as different versions or compile-time settings).
-But we’ll argue below that we may also wish to coordinate the desktop environment, including text editors, version control systems, and so on.
+But, we may also wish to coordinate the desktop environment, including text editors, version control systems, and so on.
 As such, these tools from the Python community to manage packages and run-time environments cannot solve all of our problems.
 But any of them could be used within the broader approach we’ll describe.
-Indeed, as a tool like conda continues to improve it’s ability to pull in non-python tooling, it could ultimately perform *most* of the work to set up the compute environment.

 More recent configuration management tools are directed at solving this larger problem of configuring nearly any aspect of a compute system.
 Unfortunately, the variety and complexity of tools match the variety and complexity of the problem space, and the target space for most of them was *not* scientific computing.
 Thus, before discussing available tooling, we first lay out a fuller set of concerns relevant to supporting scientific computing.

 Issues for Scientific Computing
 -------------------------------

-Historically, the users of computational tools (and their collaborators) were equipped with a suite of largely self-taught or informally learned foundational skills (command line usage, basic software architecture, etc.).
+The users of computational tools (and their collaborators) are often equipped with a suite of largely self-taught or informally learned foundational skills (command line usage, basic software architecture, etc.).
 The tooling and technical skills employed by members of a discipline provide notable boundaries between those who do and do not (and perhaps cannot) participate in that discipline.
 However, we are entering an era where these boundaries are becoming barriers to the mission of our university (and presumably others).

-For the purposes of the Berkeley Common Environment [BCE]_, there are three broad use-cases.
-Instructional use requires simultaneous support of *teaching* and *learning*. *Collaboration* introduces difficulties where individuals from different backgrounds have disjoint tooling and skill-sets.
-A further difficulty arises with the general problem of “collaborating” with scientists around the world that may be interested in *re-using* our code, or *reproducing* our research.
-Finally, it’s important to consider the demands that might be placed on the individuals actually *developing* and *supporting* the common environment.

-Our primary concern at present for BCE is educational, particularly introductory computational science and statistics.
+Our primary concern at present for the Berkeley Common Environment [BCE]_ is educational, particularly introductory computational science and statistics.
 However, where possible, we wish to build an environment that supports the broader set of uses we outline here.

 For instruction
 ^^^^^^^^^^^^^^^

-We are entering an era where experimental philosophers want to take serious courses in computationally demanding statistics, sociologists have a need for best-of-breed text analysis, and psychologists wish to pick up scalable machine learning techniques.
-These students are often willing to work hard, and might sign up for the university courses meant to provide these skills.
+We are entering an era where experimental philosophers want to take courses in advanced statistics, sociologists need best-of-breed text analysis, and psychologists wish to pick up scalable machine learning techniques.
+These students are willing to work hard, and might sign up for the university courses meant to provide these skills.
 But while the group that the course was originally designed for (e.g., statistics or computer science students) have a set of *assumed* skills that are necessary to succeed in the class, these skills aren’t taught *anywhere* in the curriculum.
 In these cases, instructors may spend a large amount of time addressing installation and setup issues – taking time away from higher value instruction.
 Alternatively, students with divergent backgrounds often drop these classes with the sense that they simply can’t obtain these skills.
 This is not an equitable situation.

 Given current standards for university courses, it’s difficult to write instructions that would work for any potential student.
 As mentioned above, students come to a course with many possible environments (i.e., on their laptop or a server).
 But if a standardized environment is provided, this task becomes much simpler.
 Written instructions need fewer special cases, and illustrations can be essentially pixel-identical to what students should be seeing on their screen.

 Given that we’re writing instructions on how to use course-relevant tools, we can consider what demands we’ll place on our audience.
 The most accessible instructions will only require skills possessed by the broadest number of people.
-In particular, we suggest that many potential students are not yet fluent with notions of package management, scripting, or even the basic idea of command-line interfaces [SWC]_.
+In particular, many potential students are not yet fluent with notions of package management, scripting, or even the basic idea of command-line interfaces [SWC]_.
 Switching between a command-line shell to enter some commands, and a Python interpreter for others can be incredibly confusing – many students simply don’t know where to look for the critical cues.

-Given these constraints, any solution should be able to be set up via GUI operations.
-Once a common environment is installed, it becomes easier to scaffold students’ use of more difficult tools, as they will look and operate in a uniform way.
+Given these constraints, any solution should be accessible via GUI operations.
+Once a common environment is installed, it becomes easier to scaffold students’ use of more challenging tools, as they will look and operate in a uniform way.
 Note that “uniformity of the environment in which the user is clicking” cannot be implemented without full control of the graphical environment, and systems that configure only a self-contained set of libraries or computational tools cannot do this.
 At the other end, it would be unreasonable to reconfigure students’ desktop on their laptop.
 Thus, we need to set up an isolated, uniform environment in it’s totality where instructions can provide essentially pixel-identical guides to what the student will see on their own screen.
-Tools like conda may be rapidly moving towards being a universal package manager, but it’s certainly out-of-scope for a package manager to start configuring the color of the users desktop!

 For scientific collaboration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the D-Lab, and more generally in “Data Science” initiatives across campus, we encounter increasing numbers of researchers who wish to borrow techniques from other researchers.
 These researchers often come from different domains with different standards for tools.
 These would-be collaborators are increasingly moving towards open-source tools – often developed in Python or R – which already dramatically reduces financial barriers to collaboration.

 The current situation, however, results in chaos, misery, and the gnashing of teeth.
 It is common to encounter a researcher with three or more python distributions installed on their machine, and this user will have no idea how to manage their command-line path, or which packages are installed where.
 In particularly pathological cases, pip will install packages to an otherwise inactive python distribution.
-These nascent scientific coders will have at various points had a working system for a particular task, and often arrive in a state in which nothing seems to work.
+These nascent scientific coders will have at various points had a working system for a particular task, and often arrive at a state in which nothing seems to work.
 A standard environment can eliminate this confusion, and if needed, isolate environments that serve different projects.
-Snapshots of working systems would provide even more resilience of the continued functioning of already running projects.
+Snapshots of working systems can provide even more resilience of the continued functioning of already running projects.
 And critically, we don’t want to disrupt the already productive environments that these researchers are using!

 This issue becomes even more pronounced when we begin “collaborating” with other researchers we know nothing about – as when we try to re-use someone elses scientific code, or reproduce their results.
 It is unreasonable to expect a researcher to develop code along with instructions on how to run that code on any potential environment.
 Structurally, this situation is not much different than the above-described issues that arise between students and instructors – the publishing researcher clearly has (or should have!) mastery of their tool stack, and they should ideally publish instructions that are as broadly usable as possible.
 An easy way to do this is to ensure others have access to the exact environment the original researcher was working on, and again, “pixel-identical” instructions can be provided.